NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/environments.md

 You can create multiple different launch profiles for various different configurations of your application, including those that require other environment variables.

+>[!WARNING]
-Warning: Environment variables stored in *launchSettings.json* are not secured in any way and will be part of the source code repository for your project, if you use one. **Never store credentials or other secret data in this file.** If you need a place to store such data, use the *Secret Manager* tool described in [Safe storage of app secrets during development](../security/app-secrets.md#security-app-secrets.md).
+> Environment variables stored in *launchSettings.json* are not secured in any way and will be part of the source code repository for your project, if you use one. **Never store credentials or other secret data in this file.** If you need a place to store such data, use the *Secret Manager* tool described in [Safe storage of app secrets during development](../security/app-secrets.md#security-app-secrets.md).

 ### Staging